 Senior Industry Professionals

-Jesper Koll has been investing in Japan since becoming a resident in 1986.
-In July 2015, he was appointed Chief Executive Officer of WisdomTree Japan.
-Over the past two decades, Jesper has been consistently ranked as one of the top Japan strategists/economists, having worked as Chief Strategist and Head of Research for major U.S. investment banks J.P.
+Jesper Koll has been researching and investing in Japan since becoming a resident in 1986.Over the past two decades, Jesper has been recognized as one of the top Japan strategists/economists, having worked as Chief Strategist and Head of Research for U.S. investment banks J.P.
 Morgan and Merrill Lynch.
-His analysis and insights have earned him a position on several Japanese government and corporate advisory committees.
-In late-2016, Governor Koike appointed Jesper to her Tokyo Financial Center Advisory Board.
-He is also one of the few non-Japanese members of the Keizai Doyukai, the Japan Association of Corporate Executives.
-He has written three books in Japanese, Towards a New Japanese Golden Age, The End of Heisei Deflation, and the recently published Japan's Economy - The Envy of the World.
+He currently serves as Expert Director for the Monex Group and the Japan Catalyst Fund (Japan’s 1stretail investor based corporate engagement/activist fund).
+His analysis and insights have earned him a position on several Japanese government and corporate advisory committees, including Governor Yuriko Koike’s Advisory Board.
+Jesper serves as Board Director of OIST, the Okinawa Institute for Science and Technology and is a Founder of the Asia Society Japan and heads their Policy Committee.
+He is one of the few non-Japanese members of the Keizai Doyukai, the Japan Association of Corporate Executives.
+He has written three books in Japanese and, in 2021, created the video/pod-cast series “Japan - Capitalism that works”.

 Takanori Fukushima has had an extensive career in derivatives and risk management at domestic and global investment banks.
 He now heads the PPP & Infrastructure Investment Research Department at Sumitomo Mitsui Trust Research Institute offering research, consulting and advisory services for PPP & infrastructure investments.
 Clients include municipal governments engaging in PPP projects.
 He serves as a member of several government study groups and councils including: expert advisor for the Cabinet Office “PFI Promotion Office,” chairperson for MLIT “Study Group for Real Estate Risk Management,” member of METI “Asia Infrastructure Finance Committee,” MLIT “Study Group for Infrastructure REIT,” and MLIT “Working Group for Securitization of public-owned real estate.”